jeanromainroy/anemoi/README.md

 ## Pressure Calibration

-We connected the water column and the sensor in parallel and we applied a constant pressure.
+We connected the water column and the sensor in parallel and we applied a constant pressure using a balloon that we inflate or deflate.

 ![Screenshot](imgs/pressure_sensor_img.png)